 Prevent Solder Ball: Again, it can be repaired by reheating it.
 For prevention, the manufacturers should not set too high temperatures in the wave soldering machine.

 In this article, we have explained everything that you need to know about PCB welding.
 Our main aim was to tell you about the methods and techniques to reduce welding problems.
 But before jumping to it directly, we have also mentioned the required background information.
-Moreover, we have also included the tips that will help you in avoiding these problems in the first place.
+Moreover, we have also included tips that will help you avoid these problems in the first place.

-If you still have any questions, you can contact us at firstname.lastname@example.org.Our team of experts and engineers will be more than happy to help you out.
+If you still have any questions, you can contact us at [email protected].Our team of experts and engineers will be more than happy to help you out.